Via Valais: The Runner’s Haute Route

 We enjoyed the humor of the hüttenwirte, the hut keeper, at Berggasthaus Trift above Zermatt.
 When a cocky young alpinist who’d just made his first ascent of the Zinalrothorn – and wanted everyone to know it – asked if he’d climbed it, the hut keeper merely replied in his clipped English “20 times,” and walked off.

-Ending up at Becs de Bosson.
-Cheers to a great day on the Via Valais.
+Cheers to another great day on the Via Valais.
 Photo: Tim Davis.

 Group shot in front of the unreal blue of Lac de Moiry.
 Photo: Tim Davis.